 supplier, Value of material, etc. as prescribed by the executive regulation and shall be

 CORRECTION IN RETURN

-Late filing of return may attract penalty.
+Late filing of returns may attract a penalty.
 The administrative penalty will not be less than 500 Dirhams but not exceeding three times the amount of tax in respect of which the administrative penalty was levied.

 VAT Reverse Charge Mechanism